simonswain/straw/README.md

 As a convenience, if you pass in options to your Topolology containing `nodes_dir`: __dirname + '/path/to/nodes'` you can identify your Nodes by their filename (without an extension) and Straw will take care of finding the files for you.
+The demos in the examples folder do it this way.

 `input` and `output` can either be the key of a single pipe, or an array of pipe keys.
 This lets you aggregate input and branch output.